 Easy enough, right?
 How hard can it be to come up with something that’s only a few characters long?

 Figuring out how to create a hashtag that’s clear and branded is a common challenge we see with our clients.
-They’re using Photoslurp to collect and showcase photos customers are posting of their products across social media – letting these images sing their brand’s praises.
-But this requires one very important element: the right hashtag that people will remember and use.
+They’re using Photoslurp to collect and showcase the photos that customers are posting of their products across social media – letting these images sing their brand’s praises.
+But this requires one very important element: the right hashtag that people will remember and actively use.

 Too general and it gets lost in the shuffle with similar topics.
 Too niche and it’s hard to remember.
 Too complicated and no one can get the spelling right.
-You’re looking for that Goldilocks of hashtags: the one that fits just right.

 For every spot-on, “I wish I’d thought of that” hashtag on social media, there are countless others that miss their mark entirely.